ualex73/monitor_docker/README.md

 ## Monitor Docker

 The Monitor Docker allows you to monitor Docker and container statistics and turn on/off containers.
-It can connected to the Docker daemon locally or remotely.
+It can connect to the Docker daemon locally or remotely.
 When Home Assistant is used within a Docker container, the Docker daemon should be mounted as follows `-v /var/run/docker.sock:/var/run/docker.sock`.

 **Docker run Example**
 ```